PaulFrankling/recip_me/README.md

     `echo web: python app.py`

-    It is important the **Procfile** has an uppercase 'P' and any blank line added needs to deleted as it can cause problems running the app on Heroku.
+    It is important the **Procfile** has an uppercase 'P' and any blank line added needs to be deleted as it can cause problems running the app on Heroku.
 It should look like this:

     ![Procfile-example](static/docs/procfile-example.png)